kevinhenryburke/scalegitbook/app-maintenance/DocumentingMicroscope.md

 ## Getting Documentation from the repo to VS Code

-Create a new folder and open in VS Code.
+Create a new folder and open it in VS Code.

-Open a new terminal in VS Code (via Terminal -> New Terminal) and run
+Open a new terminal in VS Code (via Terminal -> New Terminal) and run the following, being careful not to miss the final full point (this is needed).

 ```
 git clone https://github.com/kevinhenryburke/scalegitbook.git  -b gitbooksync .